VO2max

 DEVO2max (maximale Sauerstoffaufnahme)

-VO2max is the maximum rate of oxygen consumption during intense exercise, typically expressed in mL/kg/min.
-Per the Fick principle, it reflects oxygen delivery (cardiac output, hemoglobin) multiplied by muscle extraction at the mitochondria.
-VO2max is among the strongest predictors of all-cause mortality: higher VO2max is robustly associated with lower long-term risk across cohort studies (e.g., Mandsager 2018), making it a central marker of cardiorespiratory fitness in longevity research.
+VO2max is the maximum rate at which you can use oxygen during intense exercise.
+It is usually expressed in mL/kg/min.
+By the Fick principle, it equals your oxygen delivery (cardiac output and hemoglobin) times how much your muscles extract at the mitochondria.
+VO2max is among the strongest predictors of all-cause death.
+A higher VO2max is strongly tied to lower long-term risk across cohort studies (for example, Mandsager 2018).
+That makes it a central marker of cardiorespiratory fitness in longevity research.

 Sources